nekrut/anvil-portal/content/learn/account-setup/account-setup.md

 description: ""
 ---

 # Account Setup
+To use AnVIL you will need a Google account for authenticating with Terra and Gen3.
+If you will be accessing restricted access data, you will also need an eRA commons id.

+You will need to link your Terra account with your eRA commons ID and your Gen3 account.

+Finally, to run analyses you will either need to configure your own Google Cloud Billing Account and Link it to Terra or obtain "Can Execute" access to a workspace linked to a collaborator's Terra Billing Project and Google Billing Account.

+## Account Setup Checklist

 - [Set up a Terra account](https://support.terra.bio/hc/en-us/articles/360028235911-How-to-register-for-a-Terra-account) - To register for a [Terra](https://anvil.terra.bio/#workspaces) account, you will need a Gmail account or another email account (an institutional email, for example) associated with a Google identity.